Katowice Conference: History

 The Hovevei Zion movement began in Russia and Romania and slowly spread out to the rest of the Jewish world.
-Important early members were: Chaim Weizmann, Ahad Ha’am, Menachem Ussishkin, Israel Zangwill, and Leo Motzkin.
+Important early members were: Chaim Weizmann, Ahad Ha'am, Menachem Ussishkin, Israel Zangwill, and Leo Motzkin.
 The Hovevei Zion organizations were usually small and independent.
-In 1882, Leon (Yehuda Leib) Pinsker, influenced by a string of pogroms in his town of Odessa, anonymously published “Auto-Emanzipation.
-Ein Mahnruf an seine Stammesgenossen.
-Von einem russischen Juden” (Self-Emancipation.
-A Warning Addressed to His Brethren.
-By a Russian Jew) Pinsker outlined his belief that the root cause of anti-Semitism was that the Jews were a people without a nation of their own.
+In 1882, Leon (Yehuda Leib) Pinsker, influenced by a string of pogroms in his town of Odessa, anonymously published the pamphlet Auto-Emancipation.
+In it, Pinsker outlined his belief that the root cause of anti-Semitism was that the Jews were a people without a nation of their own.
 He called on Jews to organize themselves for the establishment of a Jewish homeland.

 Photo believed to show the victims, mostly Jewish children, of a 1905 pogrom in Yekaterinoslav (today's Dnipro).

-Waves of pogroms in the Russian Empire from 1881-1884 and the anti-Semitic May Laws of 1882 introduced by Tsar Alexander III of Russia, deeply affected Jewish communities and prompted the Hovevei Zion movement to take action and organize the conference.
+Waves of pogroms in the Russian Empire from 1881 to 1884 and the anti-Semitic May Laws of 1882 introduced by Tsar Alexander III of Russia, deeply affected Jewish communities and prompted the Hovevei Zion movement to take action and organize the conference.
 The growing separation of Jewish communities due to sudden freedom and assimilation also was a cause for action, as many feared that Judaism's ancient sense of unified nationality would disappear.

 With the beginning of the movement to settle Eretz Israel in the early 1880s and the establishment of Ḥovivei Zion societies in various countries, the need to create a unifying and coordinating center for the early Zionist activities was expressed.
 The only country in which a central committee functioned was Romania.
 An attempt to found a central committee in Russia, made at a small conference in Bialystok in 1883, produced no results; other attempts also failed.
 In the end Leon Pinsker, Moses Leib Lilienblum, Hermann Schapira, Max Emmanuel Mandelstamm, and others took the initiative to convene a conference.
 Following the suggestion of David Gordon, Katowice, then in Germany, was chosen as the site for the conference.
 Its date was fixed for Oct.
 27, 1884, the 100th anniversary of the birth of Moses Montefiore, at the suggestion of the Warsaw society.
 The conference was intended primarily for the Ḥibbat Zion societies in Russia, as the movement in Romania had significantly weakened.
 There were very few Ḥibbat Zion societies in other countries.
 As delegates from Russia encountered difficulties in arriving at the appointed time, the conference's opening was postponed until November 6.